particle-iot/docs/src/content/troubleshooting/guides/connectivity-troubleshooting/cellular-connectivity-troubleshooting-guide.md

 If your cellular device has trouble getting online, make a note of its ICCID (the identifier for your SIM Card).
 If this device has come online in the past and is visible in the Console, merely click on the Device in question to check the ICCID number.
 If the device has never come online, you can find this information by either checking the packaging for your Particle SIM and/or (especially in the case of embedded SIM devices), following the instructions [here](/troubleshooting/guides/device-management/finding-your-device-id/) to ask the device to reveal this number for you.

-Once you have your ICCID, be sure to check <https://console.particle.io/sims> to ensure the SIM is Active.
-If the SIM does not appear in <https://console.particle.io/sims> (or in the respective SIM Management page for a given Product), please activate your SIM by following the steps at <https://setup.particle.io>.
-If the SIM does appear in <https://console.particle.io/sims> but is marked as “Deactivated”, please Activate the SIM by pressing the “…” marking on the right-hand side of the SIM Management page.
+Once you have your ICCID, be sure to check [the console SIMs page](https://console.particle.io/sims) to ensure the SIM is Active.
+If the SIM does not appear in your sandbox SIMs page (or in the respective SIM Management page for a given Product), please activate your SIM by following the steps at [setup.particle.io](https://setup.particle.io).
+If the SIM does appear in the SIM list but is marked as “Deactivated”, please Activate the SIM by pressing the “…” marking on the right-hand side of the SIM Management page.
 Should you have any issues with SIM Activation, please visit our Article on “Troubleshooting SIM Activation/Deactivations.”

 If all of the above are correct, and your device is blinking green, Cloud Debug is the next step.